 Social interactions both benefit your health and your knowledge of a foreign language.

 3) You Get A Better Cultural Understanding When Being Bilingual

 As I mentioned earlier, it’s easier to connect with your Spanish-speaking neighbor when you speak Spanish.
 Or to connect with local people during traveling when you speak the local language.
 However, when you’re truly fluent in a language, you’ll get a much better understanding of the culture of a country as well.
 You don’t even have to travel for it, which is, of course, a great thing to do when you’re retired.
 But you can easily learn more about a specific country if you understand the language.

-For example, if you love reading books, sometimes it’s easier to get a translation in your native language.
+For example, many older people love reading books , and sometimes it’s easier to get a translation into your native language.
 In my experience, you sometimes miss out on things when you read a translation.
 Certain jokes or cultural sayings translated in English are different than in, let’s say, Dutch or Spanish.
 So it’s more fun to read those books in the original language.